-The program's scope includes expansions within existing agencies, relocations predominantly from the state capital, Munich, to inland regions, and the formation of new regional branches of state agencies.
-Relocations are responsible for most job creation, accounting for 1,554 positions and 600 study places.
-In contrast, new branch establishments contribute an additional 380 jobs, while workforce expansions are responsible for generating 129 jobs and providing 330 academic placements.
+The program's scope includes expansions within existing agencies, relocations predominantly from Munich-the state capital-to inland regions, and the formation of new branches for state agencies.
+Relocations are responsible for most job creation, accounting for 1,561 positions and 500 study places.
+In contrast, new branch establishments contribute an additional 380 jobs, while workforce expansions are responsible for generating 109 jobs and providing 330 academic placements.
 These two categories represent a lesser share of overall job growth than relocations.
-In addition to these
+In addition to these measures, a supplementary program was initiated in 2016 to support the regions of Middle Franconia

-${\bf Figure 1.}\ {\bf Spatial\ scope\ of\ the\ Bavarian\ relocation\ program\ my\ treatment\ status.}$
+${\bf Figure~1.~Spatial~scope~of~the~Bavarian~relocation~program~my~treatment~status.}$